-The most common symptoms of malabsorption syndrome are diarrhoea, bloating, flatulence, cramping and weight loss.
+The most common symptoms of malabsorption syndrome are diarrhoea, bloating, piles, flatulence, cramping and weight loss.
 Over time, deficiency of iron, proteins, various vitamins and minerals can occur.

 This can lead to degrees of malnutrition and a variety of anaemias, the most common being those of vitamin B 12, folate, and iron deficiency.
 Vitamin K malabsorption could result in excess bleeding.

 Protein depletion can lead to impaired bone formation and osteoporosis, and calcium deficiency can cause weakening and demineralization of the bones, causing a condition called osteomalacia.